 A pair of queens, also known as "ladies," rounds out the top three best starting hands for Texas Hold 'em poker.
 You will hear many groans from players over this hand.
 It looks so pretty and it is strong, but they have often had it busted in the past.
 If an ace or king comes on the flop, you are probably going to be bested.

 04 of 10

 This is where people start to disagree.
-A suited (both the same suit) ace-king, also known as "big slick," is our pick as the fourth best starting hand for Texas hold'em.Continue to 5 of 10 below.
+A suited (both the same suit) ace-king, also known as "big slick," is arguably the fourth best starting hand for Texas Hold 'em.
+However, you really have nothing until you start developing a flush, straight, or pair with the flop.
+But you do have a lovely chance of a nut flush (a flush with ace as the high card) or a royal flush (ace, king, queen, jack, 10 in suit), not to mention a straight or high pair.Continue to 5 of 10 below.

 05 of 10

 08 of 10